opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

 ```

 Explanation of the response:
-1. The response contains 2 `similarity` outputs.
-For each `similarity` output, the `data` array contains a relevance score between each document and the query.
+1. The response contains two `similarity` outputs.
+For each `similarity` output, the `data` array contains a relevance score of each document against the query.
 2. The `similarity` outputs are provided in the order of the input documents; the first result of similarity pertains to the first document.